 A re-refinement of data available in the PDB must acknowledge the original data set by citing the PDB entry (and corresponding citation, if available) in the re-refined PDB entry.
 This information can be noted at the time of deposition.
 A re-refined entry may be deposited prior to publication but will not be processed (will have REFI status) or released until the associated publication has become publicly available.
 See the wwPDB Processing Procedures Document for further information (Section A.9).

-HPUB entries are released upon publication.
-The wwPDB receives publication dates and citation information from the authors, some journals, and the user community.
-In addition, the wwPDB scans the literature for publications.
-While the wwPDB makes every effort to track citations and release files accordingly, it is ultimately the responsibility of the depositors to notify the wwPDB when publication occurs.
+The wwPDB receives publication dates and citation information from authors, some journals, and the user community.
+In addition, the wwPDB also scans the literature for publications.
+While the wwPDB makes every effort to track citations and release entries in a timely manner, it is ultimately the responsibility of the authors to notify the wwPDB when publication occurs.
 Submissions to public preprint archives are deemed to be publications.

-It is normal practice for authors to approve entries before they are released.
-If the contact author does not reply within three weeks after the validation report is made available to them, and assuming that there are no major issues with the deposition, we will deem this entry to be author approved.
-The entry will be automatically released when the corresponding paper has been published.
-If the paper has been published and there are outstanding problems with the entry, it will be released with a CAVEAT record (database_PDB_caveat).
+It is normal practice for authors to review and approve curated entries before they are released.
+If the contact author does not reply within three weeks after the validation report is made available to them, and assuming that there are no outstanding issues with the deposition, the wwPDB will deem this entry to have been approved by the authors.
+The entry will be released when the wwPDB is aware that the publication describing the entry is available.
+Entries with outstanding issues will be handled as per the Problem Structures section below.

-WDRN (withdrawn) Authors may withdraw their unreleased entries at any time, provided the paper has not been published, following the same deadlines as written in the release section.
-At the time the entry is withdrawn, the latest version of the processed files will be made available to authors in case they wish to re-deposit in the future.
-Withdrawn entries will remain in the status list for unreleased entries at PDB archive.
+Authors may withdraw their unreleased entries, provided the publication citing the entry has not been published.
+When an entry is withdrawn, the latest version of the processed files will be made available to the authors in case they wish to re-deposit the entry in the future.
+Withdrawn entries will remain in the list of unreleased entries in the PDB archive (status WDRN).

 Coordinates and experimental data share the same release status (REL, HPUB, or HOLD).
 Thus, coordinate and experimental data files can only be released simultaneously.